I'm Starving: Why Should I Do Charity? 21: Light of Hope (1)

 The meeting room buzzed with murmurs as villagers whispered among themselves.
 An old man with missing teeth shouted, "Why should we trust you?
 That Boss Zhao said nice things too..."
 0

-"Of course, why?"
+"Yes, why?"
 0

 The old man widened his eyes in disbelief.
 "Is there such a good deal?"
 0

 "That's exactly how it works."
-Lin Xiaofan turned to address all the villagers.
-"But there's one rule—the key to the granary must be entrusted to the most meticulous person in the village."
+Lin Xiaofan turned to all the villagers.
+"But there’s one rule—the key to the granary must be entrusted to the most meticulous person in the village."
 0

 【New organization certification approved】 0